 “Success is stumbling from failure to failure with no loss of enthusiasm”.

-Entrepreneur, Sales and Marketing Consultant, Mental Toughness Adviser, Self-Mastery Practitioner.
-Founder at The Manly Club, leader of The Manly Club Facebook Group with over 4,800 members.
+Entrepreneur, Sales and Marketing Consultant, Mental Toughness Adviser, student of Self-Mastery.
+Founder at The Manly Club website, leader of The Manly Club Facebook Group with over 5,000 members.
 Outdoor enthusiast, weather buff, muscle car lover, cabin nut.
 Loving life up here in the PNW (Oregon) with my beautiful wife and two young sons.